LukeMathWalker/pavex/docs/getting_started/index.md

 ## Pavex CLI

 To work on a Pavex project you need its command-line interface, `pavex`.
-Execute the following command to install it:
+Execute one of the following commands to install it:

 === "shell"